cake-contrib/Cake.AliaSql/docs/input/docs/contributing/how-to.md

 ## License

-Note that this project (and all contributions) fall under the MIT License terms.
+Note that this project (and all contributions) fall under the Apache License 2.0 terms.